 - Collonges La Rouge – Le Bourg, 05 55 84 25 15

 Our favorite!
-Excellent restaurant and really welcoming staff!!
-Enjoy the omelette with ceps, specialty of the house and the frozen soufflé with walnuts.
-What a joy
+Excellent restaurant and welcoming staff!
+Enjoy the omelet with ceps (a specialty of the house) and the frozen soufflé with walnuts.
+What a joy.

 - Inn of Benges

 Benges, 19500 Collonges-la-Rouge, ’33 5 55 85 76 68

 Restaurant with elaborate and refined cuisine, higher but affordable priss (30-40 Euros for a menu).
 A pretty décor and a charming terrace.